saikrishnauppala/Boolean-Information-Retrieval-System/README.md

-Inverted Index for Boolean Information retrieval System.
-Building a inverted index for a given data set(Lucene index from PubMed) and implementing boolean query processing
+Building a Inverted index for a given data set(Lucene index from PubMed) and implementing boolean Information retrieval system.